-Charging an electric vehicle is something many prospective owners feel daunted by so we’ve put together a handy guide on how to charge your EV, you’ll also find an interactive map which lists all of the UK’s public EV charging points.
+Charging an electric vehicle is something many prospective owners feel daunted by so we’ve put together a handy guide on how to charge your EV, there’s also an interactive map which lists all of the UK’s public EV charging points.
 Finally, we’ve included detailed information about all of the latest government grants and incentives, to help you discover the most cost effective schemes for buying your dream electric car.
 It couldn’t be easier, check out some of our resources below and find out why more people than ever are switching to driving an electric car.

-EV owners can qualify for a number of special Government grants and incentives to help them with the cost of buying an electric vehicle and installing a home charging unit.
+Prospective EV owners qualify for a number of special Government grants and incentives to help them with the cost of buying an electric vehicle and installing a home charging unit.
 You could get up to £3,500 off the cost of a new EV, or up to £8,000 off the cost of an electric van.
-There are also grants worth up to £500 available to help you cover the cost of installing a home charging unit.
+There are also grants worth up to £500 available to help you cover the cost of installing a home charging point.
 Find out more about all of these grants and savings below.

 Find out how much you could save by driving an electric vehicleCompare tax costs

 Discover how much you could save in 3 easy stepsCheck journey cost savings

 Find your nearest charge point with the interactive mapFind charging points